Aiden-Peace300/FilmCritic/README.md

   }, [idImdb]);
 ```

-6. Social Interaction
-Users can interact with other users by liking their posts in the feed.
+6. Social Interaction: Users can interact with other users by liking their posts in the feed.
 They can engage in discussions, discover new films, and expand their film network.

 ```javascript
   /**